 From the top of the cable car, there’s a path that leads down the mountain (so you could also walk up – or down – and catch the cable car one-way).
 Mount Faito (whose ancient name was Monte Aureum) is one of the peaks along the Lattari mountain chain, at the base of the Sorrento Peninsula, and is 1,131m high.
 We soon find the path that continues up the mountain, which starts at the far end of a shaded picnic ground just above the cafe/restaurant.

-It’s easy walking – the first part of the trail to the from the cable car to the Monastery of San Michele is called the Il Sentiero dell’Angelo or “trail of the angel”, as it traces the route taken by the saints Catello and Antonino over 1000 years ago.
-The trail follows the edge of the mountain, and there are views over Salerno and the distant peaks Piano di Trebucchi.
+It’s easy walking – the first part of the Mount Faito trail to the from the cable car to the Monastery of San Michele is called the Il Sentiero dell’Angelo or “trail of the angel”, as it traces the route taken by the saints Catello and Antonino over 1000 years ago.
+The Trail of the Angel follows the edge of Mount Faito, with views over Salerno and the distant peaks of Piano di Trebucchi.

-As the trail gradually ascends, it crosses some sections of rocky limestone and then a section of tall trees.
+As the Mount Faito trail gradually ascends, it crosses some sections of rocky limestone and then a section of tall trees.

 After about 40min walking, we reach Porta del Faito, a small clearing on the ridge with views over the Bay of Naples toward Vesuvius.

 We admire the impressive views for a while, before turning back – it’s already 1pm and we need to meet the other half of the family at Pompeii.
-From here. it would be another 15-20min to the Monastery of San Michele and about an hour more to Monte San Michelle, the highest peak in the area.
+From here, it would be another 15-20min to the Monastery of San Michele and about an hour more to Monte San Michelle, the highest peak in the area.
 (Also called Il Molare, as it’s shaped like a molar!)
 It’s very pleasant walking with fantastic views, so I could easily spend most of a day walking arond Mount Faito.